OmarKhaled1504/BloggingPlatformAPI/README.md

 - 🏷 Tagging system with many-to-many support
 - 🧼 DTO-based data contracts
 - 📅 Automatic handling of creation and update timestamps
-- 🐬 MySQL integration with Pomelo provider
 - 🔍 Search posts by title, content, or category term
 - 📄 Pagination for efficient result browsing
 - ✅ Model validation for POST and PUT requests
+- 💡 Separated business logic from controllers using a service layer
+- 🐬 MySQL integration with Pomelo provider

 ---